alexhuo2020/alexhuo2020.github.io/_posts/2023-06-20-diffusion.md

-# Diffusion model II: simple illustration
+# Diffusion model 2: simple illustration
 ### Diffusion model

 We have seen that to make predictions of an unkown distribution, we can use a neural network $f_\theta$ to construct the model and then use the variational inference to infer the parameter.
 One can combine this idea with the stochastic process to get the diffusion model.